davidgiven/fluxengine/README.md

 So you have client software, programmed the firmware, and the hardware is all ready.
 What next?

   1. Attach the FluxEngine to your floppy disk drive.
-Pin 0.2 is REDWC and connects to pin 2 on the floppy drive.
-Pin 3.0 is DSKCHG and connects to pin 34 on the floppy drive.
+Pin 0.2 (on the right in the picture above) is REDWC and connects to pin 2 on the floppy drive.
+     Pin 1.0 (on the left in the picture above) is DSKCHG and connects to pin 34 on the floppy drive.
 All the other board pins connect in the obvious order.
 Odd pins on the floppy drive are left unconnected.
 You can push the floppy drive connector straight onto the pins, or the FluxEngine board straight onto the floppy disk drive, depending on how you're doing it.

   2. **Important.** Make sure that no disk you care about is in the drive.
 	 (Because if your wiring is wrong and a disk is inserted, you'll